The clean path to the

 Pollutant-free materials

 Only around 20% of plastic waste can be mechanically recycled.
 In addition, mechanical recycling results in a secondary raw material of lower quality and merely delays disposal.
-Around 80% of plastic waste can be recycled chemically (molecularly or enzymatically).
+Around 80% of plastic waste can be recycled in an advanced way (molecular or enzymatic).

-Chemical recycling is a mature and proven technology that provides a secondary raw material of the highest quality.
+Advanced Recycling is a mature and field-proven technology that delivers a secondary raw material of the highest quality.

 Mechanical recycling